tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/NgsDataDownloadQc/lessons/lesson3.md

 >```

 ### Fastq format
-Fastq format is a way to store both sequence data and information about the quality of each sequenced position.

-Each block of 4 lines contains one sequencing reads, for example:
+Fastq format is a way to store both sequence data and information about the quality of each sequenced position.Each block of 4 lines contains one sequencing reads, for example:
 ```
 @SRR15607266.1 1 length=76
 NTTATCTACTTTTATTTCAGCAGCTCGGCAAGGGTTTGTTGATTCAGATGTAGAAACTAAAGATGTTGTTGAATGT